During a back-and-forth on Lawfare with Steve Vladeck a few months ago, I suggested that Hernandez v.

 My recent post on the top-side briefing in Hernandez v.
 Mesa, the Fourth Amendment cross-border shooting case pending at the Supreme Court, struck a nerve with my friend Steve Vladeck, who is one of the able attorneys representing the parents of the deceased teenager Hernandez.

 Hernandez v.
-Mesa has the potential to generate a very important decision by the Supreme Court, impacting foreign intelligence surveillance, drone strikes, and many other U.S. government activities abroad.
+Mesa has the potential to generate a very important decision by the Supreme Court this term, impacting foreign intelligence surveillance, drone strikes, and many other U.S. government activities abroad.